Health Reimbursement Arrangement

 My spouse/domestic partner is covered under his/her employer’s group health plan.
 If they lose coverage from their employer, do I need to wait until open enrollment to add him/her as a dependent on my plan?

-You will not have to wait until Open Enrollment to add your spouse/domestic partner.
+You will not have to wait until open enrollment to add your spouse/domestic partner.
 The loss of employer-sponsored group coverage is a qualified family status event.
-However, you must submit a request within 60 days of the date your spouse/domestic partner’s other coverage ended.
+However, you must complete the dependent loses coverage event in your E-PEBP portal within 60-days of the date your spouse/domestic partner’s other coverage ended.
+This event requires a certificate of credible coverage letter with the dependent’s full name and date of termination of coverage, and a copy of your certified marriage certificate or certificate of domestic partnership to complete the event.